 The FDA doesn’t approve CBD as a medicine, but it is prevalent in Oregon.
-In fact, the industry is booming to the extent that marijuana farmers are switching to hemp because their intoxicating crop is no longer profitable.
-Some stores offer CBD products in every major town in Oregon.
-You can also order online, with reputable brands such as PureKana and Premium Jane supplying high-quality CBD.
+There are CBD sellers in every major town in The Beaver State.
+You can also order online, with reputable brands bringing high-quality CBD to your doorstep.

 If you would prefer to use THC, check out our guide on how to get a medical marijuana card in Oregon.
-Of course, all adults aged 21+ can also buy up to an ounce.
+Of course, all adults aged 21+ can also buy up to an ounce of marijuana.